 1. What ever happened to the Coast Guard O-6 in Alaska pending GCM for a host of offenses.
-This official release tells us.

 The former Coast Guard Sector Anchorage Commander was awarded the maximum allowable punishment at an Admiral’s Mast Friday and will retire on July 1 in the grade of lieutenant with a general discharge in lieu of trial by a general court-martial.